Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Introduction

 \section{Introduction}

-In recent years, leveraging techniques from deep learning \cite{lecun2015deep}, especially the surge of Transformer-based models like BERT \cite{devlin2018bert}, GPT \cite{radford2018improving, radford2019language, brown2020language} and their variants \cite{lewis2019bart, liu2019roberta, raffel2020exploring}, Natural Language Processing (NLP) has significantly advanced, empowering machines to understand and generate human language \cite{therasa2022survey, li2022pretrained}, thus revolutionizing numerous tasks in Natural Language Understanding (NLU) like sentiment analysis \cite{zhang2018deep}, Natural Language Generation (NLG) like document summarization \cite{el2021automatic}, as well as other domains like computer vision \cite{khan2022transformers} and autonomous driving \cite{hu2023planning}.
-Furthermore, in the wake of ChatGPT \cite{openai-blog-chatgpt}, PaLM \cite{chowdhery2022palm}, GPT4 \cite{openai-blog-gpt4, openai2023gpt4}, etc, the Transformer-based Large Language Models (LLMs) which scale up to 1B$\sim$100B parameters to empower emergence abilities \cite{wei2022emergent}, have shown a new exhilarating path towards Artificial General Intelligence (AGI) \cite{bubeck2023sparks}, and been rapidly adopted in a myriad of human-interactive applications, like chatbots \cite{rudolph2023war, lee2023prompted}, programming assistants \cite{wermelinger2023using, yeticstiren2023evaluating} and educational tutors \cite{abd2023large, milano2023large}.
+In recent years, fueled by Transformer-based models such as BERT~\cite{devlin2018bert}, GPT~\cite{radford2018improving, radford2019language, brown2020language} and their variants~\cite{raffel2020exploring, touvron2023llama2, jiang2023mistral}, Natural Language Processing (NLP) has seen significantly advancement in human language understanding and generation~\cite{therasa2022survey, li2022pretrained}, revolutionizing numerous tasks in Natural Language Understanding (NLU) such as sentiment analysis~\cite{zhang2018deep}, Natural Language Generation (NLG) such as document summarization~\cite{el2021automatic}, as well as other domains such as computer vision~\cite{khan2022transformers} and autonomous driving~\cite{hu2023planning}.
+In particular, in the wake of ChatGPT~\cite{openai-blog-chatgpt}, PaLM2~\cite{anil2023palm}, GPT4~\cite{openai-blog-gpt4, openai2023gpt4}, Claude2~\cite{modelcard2023claude2}, etc, the Transformer-based Large Language Models (LLMs) which scale up to 1B---100B parameters to empower emergence abilities~\cite{wei2022emergent} have shown a new exhilarating path towards Artificial General Intelligence (AGI)~\cite{bubeck2023sparks}, and have been rapidly adopted in a myriad of human-interactive applications such as chatbots~\cite{rudolph2023war, lee2023prompted}, programming assistants~\cite{wermelinger2023using, yeticstiren2023evaluating} and educational tutors~\cite{abd2023large, milano2023large}.